-When optimizing your eCommerce site you need to look at your biggest asset: your product detail pages.
+When optimizing your eCommerce website design you need to look at your biggest asset: your product detail pages.
 This is what you are trying to sell, everything else is just a lure to get you to these pages.
 The next thing you need to ask yourself is, are my product detail pages fully optimized?
 Do they have everything they need to sell and rank well?
 If you are unsure please, review the list of questions below to see how your product pages can be properly optimized.

 Do you have high-quality pictures with the right information?